Our Dreams Are Meant For Us

 The ones we might never dare utter aloud in case they’re too big, too far beyond the realm of what we believe is possible.

-The ones we revisit again and again, sometimes in secret, hoping that maybe just maybe if we’re one of the lucky few, they might come true for us.
+The ones we revisit again and again, sometimes in secret, hoping that maybe just maybe if we’re one of the lucky few, they might come true.

-Every one of us has these dreams yet we don’t all act on them.
+Every one of us has these dreams yet not all of us choose to act on them.

 Why is that the case?

-“What is stopping so many of us from going after what we desire?”
+“What is stopping so many women from going after what we desire?”

 Let’s start with the obvious, the entire spectrum of fears that freeze us in our tracks: